sora-xor/sora-docs/src/tbcd.md

 ## Algorithmic Central Banking

 TBCD is a great example showcasing the possibilities of the SORA token bonding curve to create monetary innovation for the SORA economy.
 TBCD solves both the question of how to fund the SORA economy’s productive expansion (the creation of new goods and services) and how to build up reserves in the token bonding curve to create a backing aimed at increasing the stability of XOR.
-By minting TBCD via on-chain referendum, builders can get the resources they need to buidl up the SORA economy and platform, while any TBCD they sell to the SORA token bonding curve will be owned by the SORA ecosystem as protocol-owned liquidity.
+By minting TBCD via on-chain referendum, builders can get the resources they need to build up the SORA economy and platform, while any TBCD they sell to the SORA token bonding curve will be owned by the SORA ecosystem as protocol-owned liquidity.

 While not operating at the official token bonding curve price, TBCD still acts as a form of “training wheels” for the SORA economy, where